 Pennan as seen in Local Hero

-Cuillins, Skye as seen in Prometheus
+The Cuillin, Skye as seen in Prometheus

 Glen Nevis as seen in Braveheart

 Lying at the foot of Ben Nevis, the UK’s highest mountain, Glen Nevis is the valley where much of Braveheart was filmed; Mel Gibson’s famous yet historically coy biopic of Sir William Wallace.
 There’s a rocky path to follow to reach the glen which is hidden from sight by the craggy foothills.
 Ruins of stone cottages await so you can explore the natural hillside and village, brave zip wire river crossings, or climb up to lofty mountain peaks if you're up for a challenge.
-There's one thing we’re sure of - if you’re looking for a holiday in Scotland with ‘freedom’ in mind, this is the place to holiday (painting your face is optional).
+There's one thing we’re sure of - if you’re looking for a holiday in Scotland with ‘freedom’ in mind, Glen Nevis is the place to holiday (painting your face is optional).

 Glasgow as seen in Under the Skin